Do you think it takes a lot to surprise your child?

 - Can You Take a Joke?

 Gather up all the family jokes and combine them with different hilarious jokes!
 If one of your kids feel down, get one from the cut outs and they will surely feel great after reading!
 Use my printable sheet of jokes ready to be hanged on the door.

 2. I Love your Door

 Heart shaped letters are one of the best letters you can receive.
 You can feel the love, even without reading it yet.
-Write your kids letters of why you love them and what are the things they do good.
+Write all sweet reasons why your child is awesome and why you love him and what are the things they do good.
 In this way, you can uplift their self-esteem and do more good things.

 3. Let’s Stick Together

 Chocolate sticks and pretzels are one of the best ways to uplift your children’s moods, well, even yours, too.
 Keep this jar with a note so whenever they feel down, they can get some chocolate treats!

 Before your kids wake up, make sure to blow up some balloons and paste it on their doors.
 Give them a surprise for Christmas season!
 You can put sweet treats inside the balloons or just simple notes to make them feel great.

 5. Hand Drawing

 During long weekends and boring days where you don’t know what to do and you think you’ve done every activity you can think of, this hand drawing is perfect for you and your family!
 Draw faces of different characters on your fingers and pretend to talk using your hands.
 I know everyone will enjoy this!